-As of March 19, 2020, Clark College Foundation’s office is closed to face-to-face business with the general public, now through March 31.
+Clark College Foundation’s office is closed to face-to-face business with the general public until further notice.
 However, we do have a small staff in our office and are fully available to respond to you Monday through Friday, 9 a.m. to 5 p.m., on email at email@example.com or by phone 360-992-2301.
 We are accepting vendor deliveries and can accommodate the general public by appointment.
 Please contact us by email or by phone.

-Clark College Foundation is following the lead of Clark College and local and national public health agencies to reduce the spread of the coronavirus.
+Clark College Foundation is following the lead of Clark College and local and national public health agencies to reduce the spread of the new coronavirus.
 Thank you for understanding as we adjust to new ways of doing business during this dynamically changing period.
 We are committed to ensuring your safety and protecting our employees.
+The office closure began on March 19, 2020.
 We will update this page as we have new information.

 What Clark College Foundation is doing

 - CCF is closed to the general public, but is available to answer all questions via phone and email, Monday-Friday, 9 a.m. to 5 p.m.

 - You can donate online anytime at www.clarkcollegefoundation/give

 - Our events – Savoring Excellence and the Outstanding and Rising Star Alumni luncheon – are rescheduled for October.
 Savoring Excellence will be held Tuesday, Oct.
 20 at Hilton Vancouver Washington.
 The alumni awards luncheon will be Monday, Oct.
 19. in Gaiser Student Center.

 - The foundation will honor all purchased tickets to Savoring Excellence for the reschedule date.
 Contact Joel B. Munson at email@example.com with your questions.

 - The foundation is part of the Incident Management Team at Clark College, which is consulting with Clark County Public Health department and Washington’s State Department of Health during this virus outbreak.